-When I was a first starting out I peeled and cored pears for drying.
-This made pears a very time consuming fruit to dry.
-Then I found out that it was totally unnecessary.
+When I was first starting I peeled and cored pears for drying.
+This made pears a very time-consuming fruit to dry.
+Then I found out that it was unnecessary.
 The peels are not tough and fibrous so unpeeled pears are just as tasty as peeled pears.
-Plus the extra fiber in the peel makes dried pears a healthy snack food.
+Plus the extra fibre in the peel makes dried pears a healthy snack food.
 So don’t peel your pears.

-Using a sharp paring knife, (This is my favorite!) cut the pear in quarters and remove the core and seeds, along with the fibrous string that goes from the stem to the core.
-This is more pronounced in ripe winter pears than in Bartlets, a fresh eating variety.
-Remove any blemishes, worm holes, or brown spots.
+Using a sharp paring knife, (This is my favourite!) cut the pear in quarters and remove the core and seeds, along with the fibrous string that goes from the stem to the core.
+This is more pronounced in ripe winter pears than in Bartlet’s, a fresh eating variety.
+Remove any blemishes, wormholes, or brown spots.

 Cut the pear quarters into eights or twelfths, depending on how big your pears are.
 Thinner slices will dry more quickly.

 Drop the prepared slices of pears into lemon juice.
 Fish them out of the lemon juice and drain them on the dehydrator trays.
 This is an optional antioxidant treatment that prevents the pears from going prematurely brown while they are being dried.
 In an efficient dehydrator, the pears will remain lighter in colour, even without the lemon juice treatment.